-Head and neck cancer may be treated in different ways, depending on the type, location and stage of the cancer, your general health and what is important to you.
-The key treatments for head and neck cancers are surgery, radiation therapy and chemotherapy, which you may have alone or in combination.
+Head and neck cancers may be treated in different ways, depending on the type, location and stage of the cancer, your general health and what is important to you.

-Treatment will be tailored to your individual situation.
+Treatment will be tailored to your situation.
 For complex head and neck cancer, treatment options should be discussed at a meeting of the multidisciplinary team (MDT) in a specialised centre.

 Preparing for treatment